Nothin' on You: Development and synopsis

 The stop-animation video is similar to the one used in "Womanizer" by Sliimy, also directed by Lander.
 The music video for "Nothin' on You" premiered on March 9, 2010.
 It features multiple collages of women taping over each other.
-In the video B.o.B is seen traveling the world, in cities such as London, Paris, Tokyo, Georgia (Atlanta) and New Orleans, searching for beautiful girls.
+In the video B.o.B is seen traveling the world, in cities such as London, Paris, Tokyo, Atlanta and New Orleans, searching for beautiful girls.
 The woman he chooses is revealed towards the end of the video.
 During the video there is a scene in which B.o.B plays guitar and sings, Mars plays the drums, and Philip Lawrence plays the piano.
 Eugena Washington, the second runner-up of America's Next Top Model, Cycle 7, appears as one of the many girls in the video.
 Five years after the release of the music video for "Nothin' on You", on July 10, American indie pop/rock band American Authors released a video for their song "Go Big or Go Home" with the same "paper cut-out technique".
 It was also directed by Lander.